 As with any competition, announcing your winner can be tricky.
 If you’re announcing the winner at the gala, make sure to congratulate and thank all participating ambassadors for supporting your organization.

 If you announced the winner beforehand, still have a moment of public recognition for all of ambassadors at the event.
+This may be the perfect tine for a live donation appeal.

 After the event, celebrate, but keep going!
 Take the time to execute on a well-thought-out follow-up process and post-event engagement plan.